ritah-nabunje/ritah-nabunje.github.io/index.md

 About me
 =======
+I am PhD researcher under the Wellcome DTP in Genomic Epidemiology and Public Health Genomics at University of Leicester.

 Work
 ------------
 My research focuses on how genetics influence the risk of pulmonary fibrosis (lung scarring) across diverse populations.

 Beyond my research, I actively seek opportunities to learn about science policy and advocacy.
-I am interested in supporting initiatives that address the unique challenges of implementing genomics in different resource settings.
+I am interested in contibuting to work that addresses the unique challenges of implementing genomics.

 Hobbies
 --------